 Level 1 Grants

-Level 1 Fair Housing grants support efforts to educate REALTORS® and the public about fair housing topics.
-Activities may include a class or forum; a speaker who can address a fair housing issue; or a facilitated “book club” event.
-Review the Ideas for Using a Fair Housing Grant for additional inspiration and the Fair Housing Toolkit for tips on conducting activities.
-Please note that this grant does not support NAR’s At Home With Diversity class.
+Level 1 Fair Housing grants support efforts to educate REALTORS® about fair housing topics.
+Activities may include a class or forum, a speaker who can address a fair housing issue, or a facilitated “book club” event.
+Funding can be used to bring NAR’s Bias Override or At Home With Diversity® classes to your association.

 Details: